-This course is needed for the new Education undergraduate degree program in Middle School STEM Education.
-This course will be taught every fall semester.
-This seminar fits into the curriculum as a key clinical support course when teachers are participating in Phase I of their internship (student teaching).
-The course will serve students who are majoring in the Middle School STEM education program.
-This course is a 400 level course because the internship experience is the capstone experience for the program.
-Students who enroll must be accepted into Phase I of internship and have departmental permission.
+The Maryland State Department of Education (MSDE) has added middle school (grades 4-9) to its areas of teacher certification.
+In order to be competitive within the State and serve the UMBC students who want to specialize in STEM education at the middle school level, the education department is proposing a new Middle School STEM Education degree.
+This seminar is needed for the new degree, and will be taught every fall semester.
+It fits into the curriculum as a key clinical support course when teacher candidates majoring in the Middle School STEM education program are participating in Phase I of their internship (student teaching).

+This seminar is a 400 level course because the internship experience is the capstone experience for the program.
+Students who enroll must have successfully completed two prerequisite courses: EDUC 412M Introduction to Middle Level Teaching and Learning (3) and EDUC 410 Reading in the Content Area I (3) as these two courses provide fundamental knowledge of best practices in middle school teaching and are key performance benchmarking courses in the UMBC Tk20 Teacher Performance Assessment System.
+Students also must be accepted into Phase I of internship and have departmental permission to enroll.
 Students in the course will be graded using the regular grading scale and be required to earn a B or better in the course to advance in the program.
 The course is not offered with a repeatable option.
 ATTACH COURSE OUTLINE (mandatory):